 Radiographs of both shoulders showed intramedullary osseous lesions in both humeri.
 The scapulohumeral joint was clean.

-They may be depressed, have decreased appetite, and a mild fever.
+They may be depressed, have decreased appetite, and have a mild fever.
 Pain may be elicited when pressing on the shaft of the bone.
 Muscle atrophy may occur.

 The condition is often self-limiting by 2 years of age.
 However, the discomfort often requires analgesics and antiinflammatories until that time.